 Check out their two albums "The Road To Your Place" and the critically acclaimed "It's Too Hot For Words" with Chicago's very own Dee Alexander on Delmark Records.

-The Metropolitan Jazz Octet is the reawakening of a group that was originally started in the 1950’s by saxophonist and arranger Tom Hilliard.
+The Metropolitan Jazz Octet is the reawakening of a group that was originally started in 1950 by saxophonist & arranger Tom Hilliard.

-From the late 50's through 80's Hilliard wrote many of the group's 150 (+) charts.
-He also worked with Chicago’s top arrangers to expand the library.
+From the 50's through late 80's Hilliard wrote many of the group's 150 (+) charts.
+Throughout his life Tom worked with Chicago’s top arrangers to expanding this eclectic jazz library.

-In 1959, the MJO recorded an album on the Argo label called “The Legend of Bix,” a tribute to 1920's cornetist and composer Bix Beiderbecke.
+In 1959, the band recorded an album on the Argo label called “The Legend of Bix,” a tribute to 1920's cornetist and composer Bix Beiderbecke.

 As a professor at De Paul University School of Music, Hilliard taught three members of the current MJO to whom he bequeathed his musical library, passing the torch to the next generation.
 Now led by Jim Gailloreto, John Kornegay and Bob Sutter.
 MJO is made up of eight talented musicians who are active in jazz and music education in the Chicago area.